heroiclabs/nakama-cocos2d-x/README.md

 The prerequisites for building the SDK are vcpkg (installed at $VCPKG_ROOT), python 2.7 and CMake.

+We build Cocos from source and link our library against it to verify correctness.
+It requires the following:

+### OSX

+brew install freetype

 ### Nakama Cocos2d-x Client guide

 You can find Nakama Cocos2d-x Client guide [here](https://heroiclabs.com/docs/cocos2d-x-client-guide/).